 Do you want to dig deep or wide when searching for the best travel tips in Austria’s capital?
-Picking the right Vienna Tourism Guide is essential.
+Picking the right Vienna Tourism Guide is essential if you’d like a complementary print guide, too.
 Ideally, it provides an overview, then details the most rewarding places to see.
 If you want a ‘second voice’ to Vienna Unwrapped, buy a good city guide.
-I have researched a few guides that complement the insight shared on this site.
+I have researched a few guides on Amazon that complement the insight shared on this site.

 The book includes guided walks and drives and a TravelWise section with practical information.
 Definitely worthwhile.